emscripten-core/emscripten/site/source/docs/porting/files/packaging_files.rst

 There is an option to log which files are actually used at runtime.
 To use it, define the :js:attr:`Module.logReadFiles` object.
 The :js:attr:`Module.printErr` function will be called on each file that is read (this function must also be defined, and should log to a convenient place).

 An alternative approach is to look at :js:func:`FS.readFiles` in your compiled JavaScript.
 This is an object with keys for all the files that were read from.
-It might be easier to use than logging as it records files rather than potentially multiple file accesses.
+You may find it easier to use than logging as it records files rather than potentially multiple file accesses.

 .. note:: You can also modify the :js:func:`FS.readFiles` object or remove it entirely.
 This can be useful, say, in order to see which files are read between two points in time in your app.